 - To apply for assistance in person, pick up an application from either our Glenwood Springs office or our Rifle office, call to make other arrangements to obtain an application.
 Walk-in interviews are available Monday through Friday from 9 am – 3 pm in our offices in Glenwood Springs, 108 8th Street, Suite 300, and Rifle, 195 West 14th Street.

 - You can print the Application for Public Assistance from Colorado Department of Health Care Policy and Financing.

 - Applications are available in English and Spanish

-If a family has questions about the application, they can call 303-866-3513 in the Denver metro area or in the Denver metro area or toll free 1-800-221-3943 outside of the Denver metro area.
+For questions about the application, call toll free 1-800-221-3943.
 Spanish speaking customer service representatives are available.

 Children under the age of 21 are eligible for special benefits through the EPSDT (Early and Periodic Screening Diagnosis and Treatment) program.
 Children are automatically referred to EPSDT after enrollment in Medicaid.

 Medicaid Buy-In Program for Children with Disabilities (Children’s Buy-In)